 14) US News & World Report Best Countries to Live In

 In my opinion, this is the worst index.
-It’s both incomplete, considering only 80 countries, and considers categories not used in any other index such as:
+It’s both incomplete, considering only 80 countries, and considers categories not used in any other indexes such as:

 Adventure: friendly, fun, pleasant climate, scenic, sexy;